-When Bond 25 is released in 2019, it will have been four years since 2015's SPECTRE, and Daniel Craig is already into his 50s before even a clapperboard has been clapped.
+When Bond 25 is released in 2019, it will have been four years since 2015's SPECTRE.
+Daniel Craig's already in his 50s, and a clapperboard hasn't been clapped.

-By the time of his 1985 swansong, A View to a Kill, dear old Sir Roger was the grand old age of 57 — not to mention the dodgy facelift and batshit crazy eyes (still unexplained).
-Randy old Rog was still perving over a woman young enough to be his granddaughter, using double entendres about being an early riser (he meant his erection) — Alison Doody, aka Jenny Flex, was 19 during filming.
+By his 1985 swansong, A View to a Kill, dear old Sir Roger was at the grand old age of 57.
+Randy old Rog was still perving over a woman young enough to be his granddaughter.
+He used double entendres about being an early riser (he meant his erection).
+Alison Doody, aka Jenny Flex, was 19 during filming.
 I guess there is a part of a man that never grows up.

 As for where I'd like Bond to go: dark.
 Very dark.
 Messed up dark.
 So dark that it makes Licence to Kill look like Mary Poppins.